Dòmhnall Ruadh Chorùna: Family background

-According to Bill Lawson, the Fergusons of North Uist claim descent from Robert the Bruce, who led the Scottish people during their First War of Independence against Edward I of England and who eventually became King of Scotland.
-While Lawson says that this is a claim that would normally be treated with skepticism, there is a gap in the Bruce's life around 1306, when he was on the run from the English and may have visited the Outer Hebrides, where the MacRuaris were among his main supporters.
-The name Robert also appears regularly among the Fergusons of North Uist, so the claim is by no means impossible.

 After they arrived in North Uist, the local tacksman of the island's landlord, the Chief of Clan MacDonald of Sleat, granted Donald and Marion Ferguson a croft in the township of Claddach Baleshare.
 Unfortunately, Donald and Marion Ferguson had only girls, fell into arrears, and were evicted from their croft.
 The tacksman then moved the Fergusons into another croft in the same district, where Donald built a house that still stands.
 Due to the Fergusons' many stories about their experiences in the wars, their home became one of the most popular ceilidh houses on the island.

 Dòmhnall Ruadh later said of Donald Ferguson, "He was the only soldier on the island except for one other over Sollas way by the name of Aonghas Moireasdan, and he got this place where I am today.
 So many visitors came to call in the evenings to get the tales of Corunna and India from him and the lads would say to each other, 'Let's go over tonight to Corùna to hear the stories.'
 And the name Corùna stuck to this day and will continue as long as the sun sails westwards."

-In commenting on the Bard's family history, Ronald Black has written, "As Fred Macauley points out, the poet's background thus contained a certain glorification of war which was to expire forever in the mud of France."
+In commenting on the bard's family history, Ronald Black has written, "As Fred Macauley points out, the poet's background thus contained a certain glorification of war which was to expire forever in the mud of France."